 Walking in Darkness

-Verse 8 of chapter 2 says (at the end), "The darkness is passing away and the true light is already shining."
+First John 2:8 (at the end), “The darkness is passing away and the true light is already shining.”
 What is this darkness that is passing away?
-Notice that the same word for passing away is used in 2:17, "The world is passing away and the desire of it."
+Notice that the same word for passing away is used in 1 John 2:17, “The world is passing away and the desire of it.”
 From this I would conclude that walking in darkness means being controlled by desires for this world instead of desires for God.

 The reason this is called walking in darkness is that the only way people can desire things more than God is if they are blind to the light of God.
 To choose gravel over diamonds you have to be blind.
 Remember the picture of the man in a dark room.
 He feels a warm, soft fur with one hand and a cold sharp edge with the other, and draws in close to the warmth and softness of the fur.